Learn sudoku rules and a few basic Sudoku tips

 Sudoku is a game where you try to place the numbers 1 to 9 without repeating on a board with 81 cells divided into nine rows, nine columns and nine 3 x 3 boxes.

 Sudoku doesn’t require any math skills.
 Logic, memory and deduction are all helpful but that doesn't mean solving Sudoku puzzles is hard.
 Sudoku can be fun and challenging and at the same time maddening and frustrating.
 It's also addicting.

 This website is for those interested in sudoku and want to learn more.
 It is for people who want to move to the next level.
 It is here to help you learn to improve your Sudoku skills.
 It will teach you techniques and tips and show you ways to look at puzzles differently so you can increase solving speed and solve harder puzzles.

 Sudoku is a number puzzle that contains 81 cells, organized in a 9 x 9 array.
 There are nine rows and nine columns with 3 x 3 boxes overlaid.
 See the Glossary page for terminology.

-The object of the puzzle is to “solve” it by filling all the cells with numbers so that no digit repeats in any row, column or box.
+The object of sudoku is to “solve” the puzzle by filling all the cells with numbers so that no digit repeats in any row, column or box.